Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    To do so they provide many different profiles and options.
    Detailed operability is often achieved through
    other application standards such as those for
    the broadcast or storage.
-For media ingest in live streaming, this document provides some guidance on how to use [[!ISOBMFF]].
+For interoperable live media ingest, this document provides guidance on how to use [[!ISOBMFF]].
-   In addition, the codec  and profile used, e.g. [[!MPEGHEVC]] is an important
+   In addition, the codec  and profile used, e.g. [[!MPEGHEVC]] are important
-   interoperability point that itself also
+   interoperability points that itself also
    has different profiles and different configurations.
 This specification provides some guidance on how encoded